gwenfrishkoff/PyBer_Analysis/README.md

 Pie chart visualizations (Fig5.png, Fig6.png, & Fig7.png) suggest the following conclusions:
 	<ol>
-	<li> XXXXXX
-	<li> XXXXXX; and
-	<li> XXXXXX.
+	<li> Urban city rides account for the largest percentage of fares (62.7%), followed by suburban cities (30.5%), and rural cities (6.8%);
+	<li> Urban city rides account for the largest percentage of ride counts (68.4%), followed by suburban cities (26.3%), and rural cities (5.3%); and
+	<li> Urban city rides are associated with the largest percentage of driver counts (80.9%), followed by suburban cities (16.5%), and rural cities (2.6%).
 	</ol>

 ## Summary & Conclusions

-the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively.
-Why do you think there is such a big difference?
-By looking at the number of riders for each city, can you get a sense of the overall revenue?
+The average fare for rides in the rural cities is highest: about $11 more per ride than in urban cites and and ~$5 more per ride than in suburban cities.
+This trend could be related to differences in supply and demand: the ratio of riders to drivers is lower in rural cities, so it is possible that drivers charge more in these areas.

-The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities, respectively.
-By looking at the driver count data and fare data, can you get a sense of the overall revenue?